Libberator/LIbberator.github.io/content/post/2023-07-04-quaternions/index.md

 &ensp;<b>#1.
 You can't always trust the numbers you see in the Inspector</b>

-Those numbers next to "Rotation" aren't even its <code>transform.rotation</code>, but rather the Transform's **local orientation** (i.e. relative to its parent).
+Those numbers next to "Rotation" aren't even its `transform.rotation`, but rather the Transform's **local orientation** (i.e. relative to its parent).
 The Inspector lies to you, so don't be fooled.

 Despite displaying as Euler angles, they're actually a Quaternion behind the scenes.
 If you rotate around multiple axes, like for some 3D games, don't use its Euler angles as a reference to base your logic off of.
 This is because the internal conversion that Unity does between Quaternions and Euler angles can have some of the angles "jumping around", giving you **unpredictable** and **unreliable** behavior.